What you need to know right now about the 2018 midterm elections

 Races to watch: MN-01 (open, Walz), MN-02 (Lewis), MN-03 (Paulsen), MN-07 (Peterson), MN-08 (open, Nolan)

-November outlook: Three congressional districts in Minnesota are ranked as toss-ups by CNN.
+Three congressional districts in Minnesota are ranked as toss-ups by CNN.
 Two Democratic-held seats by retiring Reps.
 Tim Walz and Rick Nolan are targets for Republicans, hoping to use Trump's wins as a springboard to victory.
-Democrats are targeting freshman Rep. Jason Lewis, whose Democratic opponent already has a cash advantage over him in his district covering the southern suburbs of Minneapolis.
-Democratic Sen. Tina Smith is running to serve the rest of former Sen. Al Franken's term.
-Democratic Sen. Amy Klobuchar is up for re-election.
+Democrats are targeting freshman Rep. Jason Lewis, whose district covers the southern suburbs of Minneapolis.
+Lewis's likely Democratic opponent outraised him more than 2-to-1 in the final fundraising quarter of 2017, but the incumbent still holds an overall cash on hand advantage.
+Democratic Sen. Tina Smith is running to serve the rest

 • Vermont

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.